francois-rd/coma/docs/source/index.rst

 Commands (also known as sub-commands) are the ``commit`` and ``pull`` part of ``git commit`` and ``git pull`` (whereas ``git`` is the program).

-With ``coma``, commands are each associated with modular configuration files and initialization routines.
-This not only enables command-specific configs and initializations that don't affect the whole program, but also facilitates sharing common configs and initialization components between all commands with simple declarative statements.
+``coma`` provides a *modular* and *declarative* interface for defining **commands**, associated **configuration** files, and **initialization** routines.
+This not only enables command-specific configs and initializations, but also facilitates sharing common configs and initialization components between all commands that need them with simple, declarative statements.

 Example
 -------